Check It Out! with Dr. Steve Brule: Synopsis

 The program, a surreal parody of human interest shows, follows Brule as he examines, or "checks out", different facets of living.
-Throughout the show, Brule frequently performs embarrassing behaviors and is found in embarrassing situations, though he personally seems impervious to embarrassment.
+Throughout the show, Brule frequently behaves embarrassingly and is found in embarrassing situations, though he personally seems impervious to embarrassment.
 Each episode begins with a poem or lyric pertaining to the subject of the show, followed by Brule crediting the work but usually mispronouncing the author's name; his mispronunciations are a staple of the show—in the first episode, he mispronounced the name of nutritionist Dr. Johnny Bowden both as "Dr. Jimmy Brungus" and "Dr. Jungy Brungan".

 As the series progresses, he reveals shocking, sometimes horrifying, details about his past and personal life, such as his mother, Dorris Pringle-Brule-Salahari (Nancy Munoz), having poisoned his food when he was a child in order to "slow him down."
 The series also features interludes from other public-access hosts; recurring characters include Terry Bruge-Hiplo (Robert Axelrod), Doug Prishpreed (Doug Foster), Carol Krabit (Carol Kraft), and Scott Clam (Scott Stewart).
 Respectively, they host movie reviews, news updates, fortune-telling & weather updates, and a finance show, all in the same style of low-budget cable access segments.